 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-GRADE EXPLANATION: The University earns a C for its policies.
+GRADE EXPLANATION: The University earns a B for its policies.
 There is a clearly stated commitment to free speech.
 The university has an anti-disruption policy which prohibits students (and other people) from blocking, obstructing, disrupting or interrupting speech (e.g. events, displays) on campus.
 The University has at least one speech code.
-The university provides funding and other resources to groups, departments, committees, commissions or other bodies that engage in ideological advocacy.
-The University earns a F for its practices.
+The University earns a D for its practices.
 The University failed to defend the academic freedom and free expression of one of its professors in the 2016-2017 year.

 Academic freedom is named as one of the Principles of McGill University.